st1vms/unofficial-claude-api/README.md

 )
 from claude2_api.session import SessionData, get_session_data

-# Wildcard import will also work safely, same as above
+# Wildcard import will also work the same as above
 # from claude2_api import *

 # List of attachments filepaths, up to 5, max 20 MB each